 For advice on which exercises are best for you, you should speak to your GP.

 Improve your sleep setup by buying a new mattress

 Sleeping can become a huge problem when you’re suffering with long-term discomfort.
 Getting comfortable at night can be extremely difficult if you’re in physical pain, so much so that you might even dread going to bed.
 The truth is, sleep deprivation could actually make your condition worse, so it’s crucial that you get the rest you need.

 If your current sleep setup isn’t working for you, it might be time to make some improvements.
-Ideally, you should have a comfortable, supportive mattress, so if yours is looking saggy and worn, you might want to consider buying a new mattress.
+Ideally, you should have a comfortable, supportive mattress, so if yours is looking saggy and worn, you might want to consider buying a new adjustable bed mattress.
 To really up your comfort, you could even replace your entire bed with an adjustable model.At Adjustamatic, our mobility beds specialise in designs that can be moved into different positions, making it easier for you to have a good sleeping posture.
 This is especially useful if you suffer with pain in areas such as your back, neck and hips.

 “The Adjustamatic brand is something I have become accustomed to, recently replacing an old Adjustamatic bed with a new one, the Royal bed.
 I suffer from lymphedema and the NHC Cyclo-Therapy massage system built into my Royal adjustable bed has been extremely helpful.